CoffeeeAddicted/CoffeeeAddicted/README.md

 - 👋 Hi, I’m @CoffeeeAddicted
 - 👀 I’m interested in visual arts and language and I'm now experimenting with programming
 - 🌱 I’m currently learning C#
+- I'm testing changes using the gh client.

 <!---
 CoffeeeAddicted/CoffeeeAddicted is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.